clairefan816/game-coding-challenge/README.md

 ## 📕 Introduction
 ### 💎 Value of this App
-This is a logic game which helps people build critical thinking and inference skills.
+This is a logic game that helps people build critical thinking and inference skills.
-However, the majority of logic games in the market are unconsciously biased towards using 🔢 `numbers` or 🔤 `letters` as symbol for inference.
+However, the majority of logic games in the market are unconsciously biased towards using 🔢 `numbers` or 🔤 `letters` as the symbol for inference.

-There are many people actually recognize 🌈 `color` or 🎶 `sound` as symbols more efficiently.
+Many people actually recognize 🌈 `color` or 🎶 `sound` as symbols more efficiently.
 Little ones who really like colors.
-Musicians like me has perfect pitch would like to play around with sound patterns.
+Musicians like me who have perfect pitch would like to play around with sound patterns.

-Bringing **diversity** into our project, we add colors and sounds as new symbols in this game for enriching user experience in our game.
+Bringing **diversity** into our project, I add colors and sounds as new symbols in this game for enriching the user experience in our game.

 ### 🐾  Game Rule
-MusicMind app is a board / decode game adapted from an old British game called `🐂s and 🐄s`.
+MusicMind app is a board/decode game adapted from an old British game called `🐂s and 🐄s`.
 The idea of the game is for one player (the code-breaker) to guess the secret code chosen by the other player(the code-maker).

 The code is a sequence of 4 digits chosen from 0 ~ 9.
-Then, the code-breaker makes a serie of pattern guesses. **The number can be picked repetitively**.
+Then, the code-breaker makes a series of pattern guesses. **The number can be picked repetitively**.
 After each guess the code-maker gives feedback in the form of 2 numbers.
 If
-the matching digits are in the right position, you earn a 🐂, if in different positions, you earn a 🐄.
+the matching digits are in the right position, you earn a 🐂, if, in different positions, you earn a 🐄.
 The code-breaker wins the game by getting the secret number ( earn 4 🐂s in one round ) within 10 tries.

 For example:
 * Secret number: 1357